Chushihyun/MT-DETR/README.md

 This project is the code of **WACV 2023** paper: [MT-DETR: Robust End-to-end Multimodal Detection with Confidence Fusion](https://openaccess.thecvf.com/content/WACV2023/papers/Chu_MT-DETR_Robust_End-to-End_Multimodal_Detection_With_Confidence_Fusion_WACV_2023_paper.pdf) by *Shih-Yun Chu*, *Ming-Sui Lee*.
 You can find more visualized result and details in [supplementary material](https://openaccess.thecvf.com/content/WACV2023/supplemental/Chu_MT-DETR_Robust_End-to-End_WACV_2023_supplemental.pdf)

 ## Getting Started
 The repository is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [cbnetv2](https://github.com/VDIGPKU/CBNetV2).
+Many thanks for their awesome open source project.

 To run the code: